 What SAP Said About SAP PLM

-This is not an analysis of any particular statement or prediction, but of the overall predictions of SAP PLM.
+This is not an analysis of any particular statement or prediction, but the overall predictions of SAP PLM.
 SAP PLM has gone through multiple changes and acquisitions since its introduction.
-However, it is extremely rare to see SAP PLM on SAP projects.
+However, it is scarce to see SAP PLM on SAP projects.
 It is well known among experienced sales and pre-sales resources in SAP not to push PLM.
-We analyzed SAP’s PLM solution back in 2006 and questioned what was actually there.
-At that time it was vaporware.
+We analyzed SAP’s PLM solution back in 2006 and questioned what was there.
+At that time, it was vaporware.
 It leveraged SAP’s Material Master but was more of a “template” on ECC than a real application.

 Did we write an article questioning this publicly in 2009 titled Is SAP PLM for Real?